Doc Marshall (catcher)

 William Riddle Marshall (September 22, 1875 – December 11, 1959) was an American professional baseball player who played catcher for several National League clubs from 1904 to 1909.
 He briefly managed the Chicago Whales during the inaugural Federal League season.
 After his baseball career, Marshall practiced medicine in rural Illinois for 45 years.

 Formative years

 Marshall attended college at Grove City College, Slippery Rock University, the University of Pennsylvania and the Chicago College of Medicine and Surgery.

+He married Sadie Osborne on November 10, 1898.
+William and Sadie Marshall were listed in June 1900 as living with their infant daughter Hilda in Homestead, Pennsylvania.
+Marshall's occupation was listed as "Clerk."
+Hilda apparently died in infancy: there is no record of her later life, and she is not mentioned in either one of her parents' obituaries.